 - Spare set of keys to vehicles

-- Always Stay Weather-Informed - With today's technology, media outlets often know a couple of days in advance when conditions are favorable for tornadoes to form.
+- Always Stay Weather-Informed: With today's technology, media outlets often know a few days in advance when conditions are favorable for tornadoes to form.
 Download weather apps to your smartphone so you will be alerted to severe weather.
-Keep informed on the forecast, and always watch for signs of possible tornadoes such as:
+Keep informed on the weather forecast, and always watch for these signs of possible tornadoes:

 - Dark, greenish sky